deryl-sagala/goday/README.md

 This package is distributed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for more information.

-Happy Date Manipulation with `go-day` in Go!
+Happy Date Manipulation with `goday` in Go!